Freeze88-2/LP2_P1/README.md

-This means that this Heuristic depends on giving values to the pieces depending on the best possible move so if there is a possibility on winning ZetaHeuristic will keep on adding points to the pieces that land on that favourable position.
+This means that this Heuristic depends on giving values to the pieces depending on the best possible move so if there is a possibility on winning ZetaHeuristic will keep on adding points to the pieces that land on that favorable position.
-The better the position and amount in row the more points and, the less favourable position and amount in row the less the points.
+The better the position and amount in row the more points and, the less favorable position and amount in row the less the points.
 After that the whole cycle starts again but this time instead of checking the colours it will check the form of the objects.

 ![heuristic_cycle](heuristic_cycle.png)